Why six teams believe they might have their future franchise QBs

 Drafted: First overall pick

-Follow the money when it comes to Baker Mayfield being given the reins of the Browns offense.
-As the draft's first overall pick, he'll get a four-year contract worth about $30 million and a signing bonus of around $20 million (first overall pick Myles Garrett got a $20.258 million signing bonus a year ago).
+Follow the money when it comes to Baker Mayfield being given the reins of the Browns' offense.
+As the draft's first pick, he'll get a four-year contract worth about $30 million and a signing bonus of around $20 million (first pick Myles Garrett got a $20.258 million signing bonus a year ago).
 Tyrod Taylor is in the final year of a contract and will earn $16 million.
 It's pretty clear which player the Browns are focusing on for the future.
 The Browns will say all the right things about Taylor being the guy this season, and if Taylor wants another lucrative contract after this one he'll have to play well.
 But the Browns didn't draft Mayfield to sit beyond this season -- if he does indeed sit through this entire season.
 John Dorsey and Hue Jackson are staking their reputations and their jobs on Mayfield.
 They believe he has the moxie, leadership, competitiveness and ability to throw and read defenses to overcome his height.
 He's not going to sit much beyond 2018, and barring injury or mishap, he will get every chance to be the Browns' quarterback for 2019 and beyond. -- Pat McManamon

 Sam Darnold, Jets